Retirement and Pensions

 - you have not paid enough National Insurance contributions (NICs) in the IOM or the UK to receive a State retirement pension based on NICs, or you receive a State retirement pension based on your NICs paid in the IOM or the UK at a lower rate than the non-contributory State retirement pension

-You need a TV Licence if you are watching or recording any TV programme.
+You normally need a TV Licence if you are watching or recording any TV programme.
+However, people aged 75 or over living in the Island are eligible for free TV licences from the BBC from 1 April 2018.

 Certain groups of people can get help with meeting the cost of their TV licence.
 Who can get help, how much they can get and how to get it is explained.